ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure.md

-# Booting in Secure Mode
+# Booting in Secure State

 ## Introduction